fabcontigiani/esp-mdf/README.md

 1. Use [Function demo](examples/function_demo/) for your project development
 1. When you encounter problems in development - lets be real here - you are probably on your own.
     - There is [forum](https://esp32.com/viewforum.php?f=21&sid=27bd50a0e45d47b228726ee55437f57e) and [official issues](https://github.com/espressif/esp-mdf/issues) where you can search for existing problems.
-    - If there is no such problem, you could - in theory - try asking, but you will most likely only get tony's *message delivered* confirmation.
+    - If there is no such problem, you could post an issue in official MDF, but you will most likely only get tony's *message delivered* confirmation.
+    - You may try asking here too, but it will likely get even less traction here and my support will be very limited.

 ## Quick Start